stephenohair/spring-boot-graphql-example/README.md

 A web console to manage the H2 in-memory database.
 Found at: http://localhost:8080/h2-console (login credentials are found in [application.properites](src/main/resources/application.properties))

 ![alt H2-Console](src/docs/h2-console.png)

-The example defines a basic JPA annontated data model containing a single entity, Person.
-When spring-boot runs it takes those entity definitions and creates an non-persistentH2 in-memory H2 embedded database.
-This data repository is offered by the GraphQL services as a GraphQL API found at http://localhost:8080/

 ## Project Structure
 There aren't many files to this project which is quite impressive considering this example starts up a GraphQL service and serves dummy data from an H2 embedded database.